 Visit a doctor when a telangiectasia points to a more serious condition.

-If many small lesions appear on the face, it could be a sign of HHT, which is potentially a serious condition.
+If many small lesions appear on the face, it could be a sign of HHT, which is potentially a

 Limited patches over the breasts and buttocks can indicate poikilodermatous mycoses fungoides, a cancerous condition of T-cells in the immune system.